nim-lang/Nim/doc/manual.md

 ------------

-A type class is a special pseudo-type that can be used to match against types generically or in the context of the `is` operator.
+A type class is a special pseudo-type that can be used to match against types in the context of overload resolution or the `is` operator.
 Nim supports the following built-in type classes:

 ==================   ===================================================